raspberrypilearning/comic-character/en/step_6.md

 --- /task ---

+This function will check the fields on your form for any empty values.
+If there are empty values, a validation message will be shown to your user in the alert box.
+The alert box will be hidden until the `validateForm()` function is run.

 --- task ---

-Assing a variable `alertMessage` to store a blank string.
+Assing a variable `alertMessage` to store an empty string represented by two speech marks ("").

+This will be used later to store validation messages when the function runs.

 --- code ---
 ---